-Robinson, a 2001 graduate of A&T, helped Bibbs resurrect a dormant program from 2005-09.
+Robinson helped Bibbs resurrect a dormant program from 2005-09.
 After a 9-19 season in 2005-06, Robinson assisted Bibbs in signing what turned out to be some of the best players in school history, starting with Fayetteville, N.C., native Ta'Wuana Cook.
 Cook went on to be the program's first MEAC Rookie of the Year, its second all-time leading scorer and its all-time leader in assists.
 He was also instrumental in signing two-time MEAC all-tournament performer Lamona Smalley and 2009 MEAC Player of the Year Brittanie Taylor-James.
-When Jaleesa Sams, who was ranked as high as No. 31 nationally by Scouts.com, signed to play at A&T in 2007, the women's basketball team had its most highly-touted recruit in history.
+When Jaleesa Sams, who was ranked as high as No. 31 nationally by Scouts.com, signed to play at N.C.
+A&T in 2007, the women's basketball team had its most highly-touted recruit in history.

-He has participated as an instructor in basketball camps hosted by NCAA Division I head coaches Roy Williams (North Carolina), Skip Prosser and Fran McCafferty.
+Robinson has also participated as an instructor in basketball camps hosted by NCAA Division I head coaches Roy Williams, the late Skip Prosser and Fran McCafferty.
 He was also an active participant in the award-winning National Youth Sports Program (NYSP) at N.C.
 A&T. Robinson also has taught at risk children at local elementary schools as a part of the university's Gear-Up Foundation Program.

-Robinson earned his B.A., degree in psychology in 2001 and was enrolled in the graduate program at A&T, where he was a candidate for a master's degree in Human Performance and Leisure Studies.
+Robinson earned his B.A., degree in psychology in 2001 from N.C.
+A&T and was enrolled in the graduate program at N.C.
+A&T, where he was a candidate for a master's degree in Human Performance and Leisure Studies.